ArcaView/cv-overlay-web/LAUNCH_READINESS.md

 ---

-## 🔐 Security Checklist Before Launch
+## ðŸ” Security Checklist Before Launch

 - [x] No credentials in source code
 - [x] All environment variables in .env.example are placeholders